Absolwent/misticmta/README.md

-# MTA
+# MISTIC MTA
-Kod źródłowy serwera Mistic MTA

 Authors: Absolwent, Crystal, lil_Toady and other shaders, models, ui designers.

-Nie dokończony core dla serwera Mistic MTA.
+Not completed core for MTA:SA Server